spoole10/DigitalCookbookCreator/docs/RisksAndChallenges.md

 # Risks and Challenges

-This section describes the risks encountered during the planning and development of the Digital Cookbook Creator application, how they were addressed, and the strategies used to manage them effectively.
+This page describes the risks encountered during the planning and development of the Digital Cookbook Creator application, how they were addressed, and the strategies used to manage them effectively.

 ---